-All first-level student conduct recommended decisions will be communicated in writing to the Responding Party and will include the findings of fact, determination of responsibility, sanctions (if applicable), and notice of appellate rights.
-A Reporting Party will be notified of the status and outcome of the student conduct process for the first-level hearing and the outcome of any appellate process to the extent that the outcome directly relates to the Reporting Party and the notification does not violate the privacy rights of the Responding Party.
+All first-level student conduct recommended decisions will be communicated in writing to the Responding Student and will include the findings of fact, determination of responsibility, outcomes (if applicable), and notice of appeal procedures.
+A Reporting Individual will be notified of the status and outcome of the student conduct process for the first-level hearing and the outcome of any appeal process to the extent that the outcome directly relates to the Reporting Individual and the notification does not violate the privacy rights of the Responding Student.
 The appeals process is outlined in the Student Conduct Code. https://dos.fsu.edu/srr/conduct-codes/student-conduct-code

-The written notice given to any Responding Party student will include the following:
+The written notice given to any student will include the following:

-- Sufficient detail to prepare a defense (including source of information, alleged violation, and specific Student Conduct Code charges). - An invitation to attend an information session, during which the student may view all materials related to the case, receive instruction regarding the student conduct process and the student's rights, and confirm the forum in which the case will be heard. - Notice of a formal hearing will occur at least five (5) class days prior to the hearing of the case.
-Informal hearings will be scheduled at the convenience of the charged student and the hearing body.
+- Sufficient detail to prepare a response (including source of information, description of alleged behavior(s), and specific alleged Student Conduct Code violations). - The date, time and location of an information session, during which the Reporting Individual or Responding Student may view all materials related to the case, receive instruction regarding the student conduct process and the student's rights, and discuss the type of resolution process to be utilized. - Notice that a student may waive the information session and advance directly to a formal hearing process by submitting notification in the writing within two business days after the sending of the notice of alleged violations.